External auditory canal atresia (EACA) in children

 Refer a Patient

 EAC is typically discovered at birth during the newborn examination, but occurs during the first trimester.
 A genetic cause has been identified in some patients.
-EAC atresia is a feature of several syndromes including:

-Patients with EAC atresia are typically referred by their primary care doctor to an otolaryngologist (ENT specialist).
-A complete history and physical exam typically reveals microtia and atresia.
-A CT scan is often obtained once a child is 3 to 4 years old to evaluate the patient’s temporal bone anatomy.
+• A CT scan is often obtained once a child is 3 to 4 years old to evaluate the patient’s temporal bone anatomy.

-Atresiaplasty (canaloplasty) involves the creation of a new ear canal and ear drum with possible reconstruction of the ear bones.
+This involves the creation of a new ear canal and ear drum with possible reconstruction of the ear bones.
 This procedure is performed no sooner than 4 to 5 years of age unless a patient has bilateral atresia.
 Management of the new ear canal after surgery can be challenging in younger patients secondary to cooperation issues.

-Most plastic surgeons prefer to address the malformed external ear prior to performing an atresiaplasty.
-Performing an atresiaplasty prior to repairing the external ear is sometimes preferred by plastic surgeons who use an implant as opposed to rib cartilage
+Most surgeons prefer to address the malformed external ear prior to performing an atresiaplasty.
+Performing an atresiaplasty prior to repairing the external ear is sometimes preferred by surgeons who use an implant as opposed to rib cartilage

-Powered by Translations.com GlobalLink OneLink Software
+Powered by Translations.com GlobalLink Web Software